Cynthia Y. Forde: Biography

 In 2018 when the Barbados Labour Party was elected Forde was appointed as Minister of People Empowerment and Elder Affairs.
 After The Barbados Labour Party was re-elected in 2022 Forde declined to serve in the Cabinet again.
-In the 2018 election she received the 2nd highest of votes from the electorate.
+In the 2018 election she received the 2nd highest of votes from the electorate in Barbados's history that being over 5,000 votes.

 Forde has also served various top positions in the Barbados Labour Party such as General Sectary, 1st Vice Chairman, 2nd Vice Chairman and 3rd Vice Chairman.

 Apart from serving in government and party positions Forde was the former President of the Association of Friends of the Gordon Cummins District Hospital, former Executive Member of the Barbados Union of Teachers(BUT), former member of the Community Independence Celebration Committee, former member of Sharon Primary Parent-Teacher Association, former President of the Alleyne School Parent Teacher Association and a long standing member of the Holy Innocents Anglican Church Council - A Representative of the Anglican Church just to name a few.
-Forde was made Deputy Speaker of The House Assembly in January, 2024.
+Forde was made Deputy Speaker of The House Assembly in January, 2024 and resigned in mid 2025.

+In the 2026 Barbadian general election, she was succeeded as MP for Saint Thomas by senator Gregory Nicholls.

 Family

-Forde is the mother of one son and four grandchildren 2 boys and 2 girls.
+Forde is the mother of one son and grandmother of four grandchildren.